 For lunch, I went to Nam Chau Kopitiam (南洲茶铺) just beside the 2nd Concubine Lane.
 Nam Chau used to be a traditional coffee shop but was refurbished as a cafe.
 I had their signature dry curry mee, that came with prawn, chicken shreds and slices of char siew covered in not-so-spicy curry gravy.
 And, also, their signature white coffee.

 And I came across a mural by Yip Yew Chong, a Singaporean artist who painted numerous murals in Singapore.
 The name of the mural in Ipoh was probably “Kedai Sin Ma” (新马商店) and was painted in 2017, which month?
-It must be after July 2017.
+It must be after July 2017 since that was when I was last in Ipoh.

-I came across Restoran Two Six (26茶室) along Jalan Panglima and saw the stall of YG Homemade Biscuit (熊记手工饼), which used to be in the Concubine Lane, inside the coffee shop.
-I chatted with the friendly couple.
+Not far away, I came across Restoran Two Six (26茶室) along Jalan Panglima and saw the stall of YG Homemade Biscuit (熊记手工饼), which used to be in the Concubine Lane.
+I chatted with the friendly owner-couple.
 They were selling their homemade pastries but only the kaya puffs were left in the afternoon.
 I bought one of the kaya puffs with butter flavour to try.
 It was very nice!
 I was surprised that the crust could be so crispy.

-After the dessert, without any places to go that was not eat or drink, I went back to the hotel to rest again.
+After the dessert, without any places to go that was neither eat nor drink, I went back to the hotel to rest again.

 At around 5pm, I went to Chakori Cafe (二奶冰室) to have some drinks.
 I had a yuzu soda.
 At 6pm, I placed my order for food before the kitchen closed at 6:30pm.
 I ordered a creamy butter fried chicken rice that came with a scrambled egg.
 The creamy sauce used basil / curry leave and some chilli.
 The taste was not bad.

-While eating, it rained, a heavy downpour, and I was marooned in the row of shophouses that Chakori Cafe was located.
+While eating, it rained cats and dogs, I was marooned in the row of shophouses that Chakori Cafe was located.
 Nobody left the cafe, none came in too.
 Anyway, I had nowhere else to go except to Kiki Lalat for an another drink.
 So, I sat in the cafe, finished my meal, wrote my blog posts and waited for the rain to stop.

 Around 7pm, the rain stopped and I left the cafe, tried to stroll around to digest the food before going for some drink.
 After walking for less than 15 minutes and really nothing else to do in the old town, I went to Kiki Lalat which was void of customers after a heavy rain.